itayisraelov/memory_game/README.md

-# memory_game
+# memory game
-memory game with 2 players, the player that take the most of the score is win!
+Memory game with 2 players, the player who got the most points is the winner!
+Implemented in python using the tkinter library.